Xero642/Project3-Brandon_Lopez/README.md

 ## Notes

-When developing it I struggled to find the correct way to display the text because I assumed it was something wrong with my code but it tuned out that I just needed to make my box bigger in storybord to fit it all.
+When developing it I struggled to find the correct way to display the text because it kept on appearing all mushed and showing 3-5 words max I assumed it was something wrong with my code or me connecting it to the View control incorrectly,but it tuned out that I just needed to make my box bigger in storybord to fit it all.

 ## License

-    Copyright [2025] [name of copyright owner]
+    Copyright [2025] [Brandon Lopez]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.